thinkdatascience/thinkdatascience.github.io/_posts/2020-12-17-when-to-use-sd-ne.md

 - Too many features (e.g. number of features is appoximately equal to number of samples.
 To overcome this, either remove some features or use "regularization".

 Solution: Removing a feature that is linearly dependent with another or removing one or more features when there are too many features in the dataset.

+So, use Gradient Descent method whenever there is a large number of features, n in the dataset.
+Otherwise go with the Normal Equation method.